dheerajy1/data-sql-journey/src/8AISkillsChallengeFabricAnalyticsEngineer.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1712753081271/43ab4cc1-40ba-4257-9a55-e2e56d3520f3.png)

-#### 2\.
+#### b\.
 To write the data to a file, you now need that ABFS Path for your RawData folder.

 ```apache
 # Declare file name